dhaumont/visilib/README.md

 visilibDemo is an interactive demo application provided with visilib library.

-It allows to test the different library options interactively, by pressing the following keys.
+It allows to test the different library options interactively, by pressing the following keys:

 - 's': enable/disable silhouette optimisation